 New treatment approaches.
 Currently, many clinical trials for carcinoid tumors are studying new drugs and drug combinations.
-This includes the approaches of targeted therapy and immunotherapy as described in the Treatment Options section.
+New approaches to drug treatment include targeted therapy and immunotherapy as described in the Treatment Options section.

 Genetics.
-As outlined in the Risk Factors section, family history of MEN1 may play a role in an individual’s risk level for developing a carcinoid tumor.
-Researchers are investigating MEN1 to learn more about this hereditary risk.
+As outlined in the Risk Factors section, family history of MEN1 may play a role in an individual’s risk for developing a carcinoid tumor.
+Researchers are investigating MEN1 to learn more about this hereditary risk factor.

 Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current carcinoid tumor treatments in order to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding carcinoid tumor, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
 Please note this link will take you outside of this guide.

 Visit the website of the Conquer Cancer Foundation to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, and social changes that a carcinoid tumor and its treatment can bring.
 You may use the menu to choose a different section to read in this guide.